 Most recently, in 2013 June was appointed by Mayor Eric Garcetti as a Commissioner on the City's Municipal Elections Reform Commission where she served as Vice Chair through June 2014.
 In 2014 she was honored as a Woman of the Year by the organization API (Asian Pacific Islander) Equality, and by the L.A.
 City Council as a City Legend and Leader in the LGBT Community for the City's 2014 LGBT Heritage Month.

 June Lagmay was born in Yokohama Japan of a Japanese mother and Filipino-European father, and was raised in Los Angeles' Historic Filipinotown neighborhood.
 She holds a Bachelors degree in Sociology cum laude from UCLA and two years of graduate work under scholarship in that field.
 She and her spouse Rita Romero, 45 years together, reside in the San Gabriel Valley.

-A native of Los Angeles, Gabriel was integrally involved in voter protection efforts for the past three presidential elections.
+A native of Los Angeles, Gabriel was integrally involved in voter protection efforts for the past four presidential elections.
 He is a graduate of Stanford University and Columbia University School of Law and is admitted to practice law in California.